JosephineJohnson/rdss-archivematica/compose/README.md

 Notice that the `idp.example.ac.uk` and `rdss_nginx_1` containers have specific ports exposed - this is because Shibboleth requires well-known URLs for the Service Provider and Identity Provider.

+### QA Build

+To build all containers required to bring up a development version of Archivematica, use

+	make all REGISTRY=localhost:5000/

+You should replace `localhost:5000/` with whatever registry address you wish to use, but if you've followed the advice in the [main README documentation](../README.md) and are using a local `registry` Docker container, this will be the correct value.

+### Customising The Build

 If you wish to change the ports used to something other than the default then you can change them using the environment variables defined in the [.env](.env) file in this folder, which is used by `docker-compose` during the build, or by overriding them via environment variables:

 	NGINX_EXTERNAL_PORT=3443 make all SHIBBOLETH_CONFIG=archivematica